 The Path Forward for Nursing Home Reform

 Emerging technologies, such as advanced mobility aids and AI-based health monitoring systems, offer promising solutions to improve residents’ quality of life.
-These innovations can significantly elevate care standards and help resolve persistent issues.
+These innovations can significantly elevate care standards and help resolve persistent issues, though their uptake is often limited by workforce and funding constraints.

 Experts project that the future of nursing home care will increasingly rely on embracing these technological advancements, alongside regulatory updates, to adapt to the evolving needs of residents.
 By recognizing and addressing current limitations, nursing home reform can continue progressing toward a model of care that truly honors and supports residents’ well-being.